Summary of Compensation, Service, and Benefits Plans and Programs for Members of the Faculty

 Leaves for Scholarship

 The leave program of the University is designed to ensure that faculty members may be relieved periodically from normal teaching and other University duties in order to pursue scholarship.
-Leaves are recommended by the departmental chair on the basis of a faculty member's proposed program of scholarship, while taking into account the teaching needs of the department.
-The leave program does not guarantee that each faculty member receives a specified number of leaves during a given period of years.
+Leaves are recommended by the Chair of the department on the basis of a faculty member's proposed program of scholarship, while taking into account the teaching and service needs of the department.
+The leave program does not guarantee that each faculty member receives a specified number of leaves during a given number of years.
 It is intended rather to provide flexibility in planning both for the individual faculty member's scholarly pursuits and for the instructional program of the department.
-At least five semesters must elapse between nonconsecutive leaves of any kind for any one member of the faculty.
+There are several kinds of leave, including sabbatical leave and leave without pay.
+For sabbatical leaves, at least five consecutive semesters of active service must precede the leave.
+For leaves without pay, at least two consecutive semesters of active service must precede the leave.
+No member of the faculty may be on a leave of any kind for more than four semesters in a seven-year period.

 One-in-Six Leaves for Assistant Professors in the Humanities or Social Sciences.
 An assistant professor in the humanities or social sciences is granted one semester's leave with full pay or its equivalent during his or her first three-year appointment.